DETAILED ACTION

 Regarding claim 1, Breadsong teaches (Page 2) a method of preparing amaranth “happiness” bread wherein ingredients, including puffed amaranth (puffed wholegrains), are mixed with developed dough which is subsequently proofed and baked.

 Breadsong is silent on of the wholegrains being colored wholegrains that are distinct in color to dough forming the bread when baked.
-Breadsong is further silent on soaking puffed wholegrains in one or more dyes to provide coloured puffed wholegrains.
+Breadsong is further silent on soaking puffed wholegrains in one or more dyes in batches to provide coloured puffed wholegrains.
 Also, Breadsong is silent on drying the puffed wholegrains and agitating them while drying to prevent the puffed wholegrains from clumping.
 Additionally, Breadsong is silent on adding the coloured puffed wholegrains to dough during a kneading process.

 While Rawls is not directed specifically to puffed grains, coloration of puffed grains is known, for example Robson teaches preparation of rainbow puffed wheat by coating puffed wheat cereal with mixture of water and liquid water colors or food coloring.